-The tables and discussion below present compensation information for our chief executive officer and our two other most highly compensated officers for the year ended December 31, 2018, whom we refer to collectively as our named executive officers.
+The tables and discussion below present compensation information for our chief executive officer; our two other most highly compensated officers for the year ended December 31, 2019 ("fiscal year 2019"); and our most highly compensated employee for the fiscal year who would have otherwise been one of the two most highly compensated officers for fiscal year 2019 had he been an officer as of December 1, 2019, all of whom we refer to collectively as our named executive officers.
 These officers are:

-Name Age Positions Ronald L. Stotish 69 Chief Executive Officer and President David A. Frank 58 Chief Financial Officer and Treasurer Alejandro Rojas 57 Chief Operating Officer, AquaBounty Farms
+Name Age Positions Sylvia A. Wulf 62 Chief Executive Officer and President Ronald L. Stotish 70 Chief Technology Officer David A. Frank 59 Chief Financial Officer and Treasurer Alejandro Rojas 58 Chief Operating Officer, AquaBounty Farms